BeansMage42/BubbleWrap/README.md

 Zachary O'Brien 100909491

-proof of progression and Gantt chart in Gantt.Gantt this file can be read at https://www.onlinegantt.com/#/gantt
+proof of progression and Gantt chart in Gantt.Gantt this file can be read at https://www.onlinegantt.com/#/gantt or as an alternative there is a image in the google doc

 Team formation